Don Quixote (1973 film): Production

-The ballet had been added to the repertoire of the Australian Ballet in 1970 and was one of Nureyev's most popular parts.
+The ballet had been added to the repertoire of the Australian Ballet in a 1970 production designed and costumed by Barry Kay, and was one of Nureyev's most popular parts.
 Finance to film it was raised mostly in the US with most of the crew coming from Australia but a British cinematographer was used.
-It was shot over four weeks starting 13 November 1972 in a converted airport hangar in Essendon.
-They used a soundtrack which had been pre-recorded a month earlier.
+It was shot over four weeks starting 13 November 1972 in a converted airport hangar in Essendon near Melbourne.
+They used a music soundtrack arranged and conducted by John Lanchbery, which had been pre-recorded by The Elizabethan Trust Melbourne Orchestra a month earlier at Armstrong Studios.

 Release

 The film was screened around the world and was well received.
 However it dropped out of circulation for 25 years and has only recently been revived.